Select Page

 The Instruction Commission (IC) directed the Workforce Education Council (WEC) in 2020 to perform a comprehensive review and redevelopment of the 2012 skill standards document to represent core work requirements and baseline occupational skills of a fully competent first-year instructor with the inclusion of a diversity, equity, and inclusion (DEI) component – an unprecedented undertaking.

-This report reflects the findings and recommendations as gleaned from the groups and the process and are intended to help inform the next steps and support a smooth transition into the next phase of the work.
-They may be found on page 13.
-Recommendations fall into two broad categories:
+This report reflects the findings and recommendations as gleaned from the three faculty focus groups and the process.
+It is intended to help inform the next steps and support a smooth transition into the follow-on phases of the work.
+The recommendations may be found in page 108.

 Notable Firsts

-• Identification and alignment of DEI competencies into one Critical Work Function, resulting
+• Identification and alignment of DEI competencies into one critical work function, resulting in a proof-of-concept,

-• Conducted process facilitation and implementation in a totally virtual format for easy and accessible participation, demonstrating the system’s commitment to innovation and adaptability.
+• Facilitation and implementation in a totally virtual format for easy and accessible participation, demonstrating the system’s commitment to innovation and adaptability,

-These achievements evolved organically as a result of the focus groups’ thoughtful analysis of skill standards utility and a nimble facilitation process.
+These achievements evolved organically because of the focus groups’ thoughtful analysis of skill standards utility and a nimble facilitation process.

 Teacher Helping Students Training To Work In Catering